Educational Psychology Master of Arts:

 Depending on your interests, prior experiences and existing certifications, this degree can prepare you to excel in the following positions:

 - Teaching: Advance your K–12, community college and child care teaching

 - Business and industry training, research or evaluation positions

 - Measurement and assessment positions in industry, business or school systems

 Academic Program Coordinator Marilyn Welsh hosted an online information meeting covering program details, application steps and questions from potential students.
-You can view the recorded session to get more information.
 The presentation has chapter titles so you can choose which portions you would like to view (total running time is 29:38).
 You may need to complete the Wimba Setup Wizard if you have not attended a Wimba online meeting before.